jmayeLSU/CSC2463/finalproject/docs/readme.md

 ![Game End Screen Here](./assets/endscreen.png)

 This is the end state.
 From here the player can return to the start screen by pressing the joystick button.
-If the player wins like in the screenshot, replaying increases the difficulty.
+Returning to the start screen resets everything and generates a new maze (that won't be displayed until the game starts).
+If the player won like in the screenshot, replaying increases the difficulty level.
 The harder difficulty uses a random 20x20 maze with a 70 second timer.

 A maze from the harder difficulty could look like this: